 Configuring your firewall

 You can configure your firewall to monitor and block traffic based on several criteria.
-The most popular range from IP addresses, website categories and domain names to the words or phrases included in a website’s URL or content and spotting behavior changes such as large-scale data removal.
+The most popular choices are restricting IP addresses, website categories and domain names.
+This can extend to specific words or phrases included in a website’s URL or content and spotting behaviour changes such as large-scale data removal.

 The benefits of a firewall